CumulusNetworks/docs/content/cumulus-netq-42/Manage-Deployment/Install-NetQ/Install-NetQ-Device-SW/Install-NetQ-Agents/_index.md

 sudo netq config restart agent
 ```

-### Configure the NetQ Agent OPTA
+### Configure the on-switch OPTA

 NetQ Agent OPTA functionality is an Early Access feature.
+The on-switch OPTA does not support Flow Analysis or LCM features.
 On-switch OPTA is intended for use in small NetQ cloud deployments where a dedicated OPTA might not be necessary.
 If you need help assessing the correct OPTA configuration for your deployment, {{<exlink url="https://www.nvidia.com/en-us/contact/sales/" text="contact your NVIDIA">}} sales team.